Info for Applicants

 Are you ready to bring your PhD into the classroom?

-As a PhD researcher, not only will the programme enable you to become an excellent classroom teacher, you’ll also be able to use all the experience and knowledge to help introduce pupils to research and evidence-based practice.
-Additionally, you help them improve their grade, as well as inform and advise them about higher education and university life.
+As a PhD researcher, not only will the programme enable you to become an excellent secondary school teacher, you’ll also be able to use all the experience and knowledge to help introduce pupils to research and evidence-based practice.
+Additionally, you help them improve their grades, as well as inform and advise them about higher education and university life.

 Check your eligibility